microrealestate/microrealestate/README.md

 x.x.x.x is the ip address of the server.

 The application will be available on http://x.x.x.x/landlord and http://x.x.x.x/tenant.

+In case you need to use a port number do not pass it in the APP_DOMAIN.
+You can use the APP_PORT environment variable.

 ### Domain with https setup